amrahsy/sisense-terraform-module/README.md

-# sisense-terraform-module
-Terraform module for installing Sisense
+# Terraform module for installing Sisense